fluxrider/playlist_shuffle/README.md

 At the cost of memory, we now avoid the embarassing flaws of the stateless approach.
 All entries will be seen, and only once per full pass.
 The variance is much lower than the stateless approach because of these restrictions, but it's still ideal given the compromise.

-Note that the common algorithm for shuffling (Fisher-Yate) is iterative, so you do not need to shuffle the whole list prior of reading the next entry.
+Note that the common algorithm for shuffling (Fisher-Yate [2]) is iterative, so you do not need to shuffle the whole list prior of reading the next entry.
 You can perform the shuffle one item at a time, meaning the size of the sequence does not affect the computation.

 What becomes annoying are the looping boundaries, where an entry may be seen as soon as the next, or as far as a full pass.